Kiryuumaru/NukeBuildHelpers/docs/WorkflowConfigEntry.md

 ## Name

 Sets the display name for the workflow to generate.
+Default is `Nuke CICD Pipeline`.

 ### Definitions